 Curtis Russell began his publishing career as the proprietor of a micro press before crossing over to the other side of the desk and founding the P.S.
 Literary Agency.
 Curtis’ reputation for excellence and passion for getting the best for his authors has resulted in a wide-ranging and diverse client list that appeals to his many literary interests.
 His penchant for discovering writers with unique ideas in a variety of categories has served the agency well.
 And his ability to spot talent of all stripes has resulted in the creation of a growing and dynamic PSLA team committed to the highest standards of literary representation.
 If you would like to send a query to Curtis, please review our Submission Guidelines.

-Carly Watters – VP & Senior Literary Agent, and Director of Literary Branding
+Carly Watters – VP, Senior Literary Agent, and Director of Literary Branding

 Maria Vicente – Literary Agent

 Maria Vicente is an associate agent at P.S.
 Literary Agency, specializing in children’s fiction and nonfiction projects for readers of all ages.
 As an editorial agent, she provides support to her clients through all stages of the writing and publication process.
 Her publishing career began as an intern with Bree Ogden at D4EO Literary Agency, and she also interned at P.S.
 Literary before joining the agency as an associate agent.
 Maria holds a B.A. in English Literature from Carleton University and a B.Ed. from the University of Western Ontario.
 She has affinities for literary prose, diverse characters, original storytelling formats, and anything geeky.
 If you would like to send a query to Maria, please review our Submission Guidelines.

 Kurestin Armada – Associate Agent